Updated February 10, 2021

 Many people think being a landlord is easy; you just buy a place and start collecting rent checks.
 That’s true, to a degree.
 But there’s also a lot of peripheral work that goes into the job.
 Even if you hire a property manager to handle the 4 AM calls about clogged toilets, there are documents every landlord should keep and record-keeping that needs to be done--especially come tax season.
 Which ones do landlords need to keep on hand?

 Let’s go over some of the most important documents every landlord should keep on hand and why you should carefully file them away.

 A Note on Storage for documents every landlord needs.

 But first, let’s quickly discuss methods of storage.
-You should keep hard copies, and, if possible, digital copies of all your documents.
-That way, if you need quick access to a certain document, you can use programs like Dropbox or Google Drive to pull them up, instead of going to your office and digging through files.
+You should keep hard copies and, if possible, digital copies of all of the documents every landlord needs.
+That way, if you need quick access to a specific document, you can use programs like Dropbox or Google Drive to pull them up instead of going to your office and digging through files.